Operation Schwarz: Axis plans

-The Axis rallied 127,000 land troops for the offensive, including German, Italian, Croatian, Bulgarian, and over 300 airplanes.
+The Axis rallied 127,000 land troops for the offensive, including German, Italian, Croatian, Bulgarian, and over 300 aeroplanes.

 For this operation, the Commander of the Southeast, colonel-general Alexander Löhr, received elite 1st Mountain Division from the Eastern Front as reinforcements.
 Löhr entrusted the tactical command to the German troop commander in Croatia, Rudolf Lüters.
 The combat group for this operation was therefore called the Croatian Corps.

-The German command adjusted the operational plan of action against Partisans to the characteristics of the terrain.
-They planned to concentrate main partisan divisions and their Supreme Headquarters on the naturally isolated and almost uninhabited area between the Tara and Piva canyons, and the Durmitor mountain, and to destroy it there with the mass use of aviation, artillery and mountain troops.
+The German command adjusted the operational plan of action against the Partisans to the characteristics of the terrain.
+They planned to concentrate the main partisan divisions and their Supreme Headquarters on the naturally isolated and almost uninhabited area between the Tara and Piva canyons, and the Durmitor mountain, and to destroy it there with the mass use of aviation, artillery and mountain troops.
 The 1st Mountain Division with its northern wing, the Italian 19th Infantry (Mountain) Division Venezia, the battle group Ludwiger (724th German, 61st and 63rd Bulgarian Regiments), the 369th Infantry Division, the 118th Jäger Division with the 4th Home Guard Jäger Brigade of the Independent State of Croatia were deployed in a semicircle on the east and north sides.
-In the first phase, these forces were supposed to take control of Sandžak and push Partisan forces to the left side of River Tara.
+In the first phase, these forces were supposed to take control of Sandžak and push Partisan forces to the left side of the River Tara.
 The southern wing of the 1st Alpine Division Taurinense, 23rd Infantry Division Ferrara and the 7th SS Mountain Division Prinz Eugen were supposed to push Partisans from the south and southeast.
 After that, the 118th Jäger Division had the task of occupying the left bank of the Piva and thus closing the environment, so that the breakthrough was hindered not only by strong forces but also by deep river gorges.
 This would bring Partisan forces to a dead end and destroy them.